Nosto/shopify-hydrogen/README.md

 ### Welcome to the Nosto React Component Library for Shopify Hydrogen!

-Our component library is designed to help you easily integrate Nosto features into your Hydrogen-based storefront, enhancing your eCommerce user interface and providing a seamless customer experience.
+Our component library is designed to help you easily integrate Nosto features into your Hydrogen-based storefront.

-Our library includes a comprehensive set of reusable components, each designed to support a specific feature or functionality of Nosto.
+The library includes a comprehensive set of reusable components, each designed to support a specific feature or functionality of Nosto.
 With our library, you can quickly and easily implement Nosto features into your storefront.

 This README is designed to provide you with an overview of our component library, including instructions on how to install and use our components, as well as information on the features and functionalities that our library supports.

 ## nosto-react

 It's important to note that our React component library for Shopify Hydrogen is an extension of our nosto-react library, a powerful and flexible library that provides seamless integration with Nosto.
 Our Shopify Hydrogen-specific component library builds upon the core functionality of [nosto-react](https://github.com/Nosto/nosto-react), adding Hydrogen-specific hooks and logic to make integration even easier and more intuitive.
-With our component library, you can quickly and easily integrate Nosto features into your Shopify Hydrogen-based storefront, saving time and resources while enhancing your customers' shopping experience.

 ## Demo store